 Browse Credit and Lending

-Microfinancing involves providing small loans to individuals who lack access to conventional banking services.
-It plays a critical role in fostering entrepreneurship and reducing poverty by enabling financial inclusion.
+Microfinancing involves providing small loans to individuals who do not have access to conventional banking services.

 Microfinancing involves providing small loans to individuals who do not have access to conventional banking services.
 It plays a critical role in fostering entrepreneurship, reducing poverty, and enabling financial inclusion.